will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 The source code for the app was available, so I was able to download it and run it locally.
 I wanted to check my assumption that every app gamble corresponded to 1 random number generation.
 This was the basic assumption that my first approach relied on i.e. that I was observing contiguous sequences of gamble results and therefore contiguous outputs of the random number generator.
 When running the app on my Macbook and simulating some gambles, I was able to verify that each gamble moved the global random generator forward exactly 1 generation.
 After running the app for a while and exercising various other behaviors, this would hold true.
 Since this didn't seem to match what I observed against the real app, I tried to make sure I was replicating the exact environment of the deployed app.

 The production app ran in a Linux based Docker container, so I ran the app locally inside the same Docker container configuration.
 This setup produced noticeably different behavior regarding the way the app generated random numbers.
 By executing gambles continuously, I was able to observe the current generation of the random number generator.
 For every gamble execution, I would check to see if the RNG skipped a single generation.
-It seemed that, at a roughly fixed interval, about every 30 seconds or so, the RNG would skip forward, on average, around 12-13 generations.
+It appeared that, ***at a roughly fixed interval, about every 30 seconds or so, the RNG would skip forward, on average, around 12-13 generations***.
+This seemed odd.
 Since the app uses Go's global random number generator, any other code that makes a call to it would affect the state of the generator.
 There weren't that many Go packages outside the standard library that the gambling code utilized.
 After searching the Go codebase a bit, however, I did find a couple noticeable places that make calls to the global random number generator.
 One which seemed significant was in the Go DNS resolution logic.
 The following, condensed code snippet is a function inside `net/dnsclient_unix.go`:

 {% highlight go linenos %}
 // exchange sends a query on the connection and hopes for a response.